-Island in the Fitzroy Region, where benthic communities are most like the Gladstone reefs, the coral community has shown negligible recovery since 2011 (Thompson et al. 2022).
+Island in the Fitzroy Region, where benthic communities are most like the Gladstone reefs, the coral community has shown negligible recovery since 2011 (Thompson et al. 2024).
 What is unclear is whether such long-term hiatus in recovery is natural for coral communities in these marginal conditions or symptomatic of delayed recovery in the face of mounting cumulative pressures associated with climate change and declining water quality.

-Overall, the 2023 results further demonstrate the lack of resilience in coral communities within Gladstone Harbour that has been previously reported.
+Overall, the 2024 results further demonstrate the continued lack of resilience in coral communities within Gladstone Harbour, which has been previously reported (Thompson et al. 2023).
 Given the current depleted state of coral cover, recovery will depend heavily on the connectivity with reefs beyond the Harbour for larval supply.
 However, the subsequent settlement and growth of these larvae are likely to remain low until the underlying conditions promoting the continued high cover of macroalgae are identified and mitigated.